Unboxed-Software/solana-course/content/env-variables.md

 anchor keys list
 ```

-Copy the program ID output:
+Copy the program ID output (Your program ID will be different):

 ```
 config: BC3RMBvVa88zSDzPXnBXxpnNYCrKsxnhR3HwwHhuKKei